 Just like Stencyl, GameMaker is also mostly drag-and-drop, but includes features allowing for more complex games with some basic programming.

 Yes!
 Come on by and see what people are up to!
 But try not to disturb their workflow…

 All GAMERella participants who make a video game will be asked to upload their game to our itch.io jam site.
 It is free to register and easy to upload your game.
 Once uploaded, people can play your game anywhere in the world for free.
 If your game is a physical game and cannot be described by zeros and ones, our on-site photographer will help you create good-looking documentation and post that on the GAMERella / TAG sites.
-You can download it from those sites and use it for your game’s glory.
+You can view and download photos from here and use it for your game’s glory.
 Make sure to credit TAG for the photos.

 Yes!
 You are welcome to upload your game to the GAMERella itch.io jam site.

 Yes, the jam is on the 11th floor of the EV building at Concordia University.
 The building is wheelchair accessible via all of its entrances and the 11th floor is reachable by elevators located near the building entrances.
-In proximity to the space, there are washrooms which include wheelchair accessible stalls.
+In proximity to the space, there are gender-neutral washrooms that are also wheelchair accessible.